Juknum/csstats-plus/README.md

-# CSStats Plus - A Chrome Extension to enhance the CSStats website
+# CSStats Plus

-CSStats Plus is a Chrome Extension that enhances the CS:GO Stats page by modifying the layout and adding new features to it.
+CSStats Plus is a Chrome Extension that enhances the CSStats website by modifying the layout and adding new features to it.

 ## Features